michaelknigge/janel/README.md

 in the LAP file.
 Now if the environment variable USER_DEFINED_JARS_FOLDER is not set, Janel will crash.
 My enhanced version fixes this bug.

 ## Fix crash at startup if the bitness of the JVM and Janel does not match
-If you set the path the the JVM to be used, i. e. with
+If you set the path of the JVM to be used, i. e. with

     janel.java.home.path=C:\Program Files\Java\jdk1.8.0_101